 The good news is that research has shown people can recover from loneliness and even prevent it from occurring in the first place.
 It’s not just about surrounding yourself with more people – we need a meaningful connection.
 Here are some ideas to put into practice for yourself.

-- Make contact: whilst it may be an effort to do this when you are feeling low and want to be on your own, seeking out others is a positive step.
+Whilst it may be an effort to do this when you are feeling low and want to be on your own, seeking out others is a positive step.
 Contact friends you haven’t spoken to in a while, chat to a neighbour, call a family member regularly or even chat sincerely to the cashier at the supermarket.
 Chances are, they’ll probably appreciate your efforts too.

-- Connect with your community: Finding a local group with a shared interest can help with increasing social connection with like-minded people.
+Finding a local group with a shared interest can help with increasing social connection with like-minded people.
 Take a class, join a free library talk, become a member of a local service group, join a walking group or even attend a regular seminar.

-- Volunteer: Make a connection with a sense of purpose.
+Make a connection with a sense of purpose.
 Share your skills, talents or even just your time.
 Check your local newspaper, council web page or try Volunteering Australia.

-- Virtual connection: There are many online groups and sites that allow you to connect with others in your geographical area, on a topic of interest or to get support.
+There are many online groups and sites that allow you to connect with others in your geographical area, on a topic of interest or to get support.
 MeetUp allows you to start or join a group of like-minded people with topics ranging from fitness to photography.
 For the 15-25 age group, Beyond Blue and Reach Out are excellent websites that provide support from others experiencing similar issues.
 Facebook’s Explore and Discover Groups section allows you to browse by a topic of interest and connect with others around the world.
 Remember to combine your online relationships with face to face interactions for balance.